reflexsoar/reflex-docs/docs/detections/repositories.md

 Detection Repositories allow you to become a global tenant to share detection rules with your sub tenants.
 This means your customers won't have to manually create their own detection rules, and that any new detection rules you create will automatically be applied to the respective customer(s).

 ## Creating Detection Repositories
-To create new detection repositories, the followings steps can be used:
+To create new Detection repositories, the followings steps can be used:
 1. Navigate to the Detections page
 2. Click `Detection Repositories`
 3. Click `New Repository`